PATH (rail system): Media restrictions

 According to New Jersey newspaper Hudson Reporter, this ban excludes members of the general public who want to take pictures, and the photography and filmography ban only applies for commercial or professional purposes.
 The general public is allowed to take pictures of PATH stations and all other Port Authority facilities except in secure and off-limits areas.
 There have been decisions from the United States Supreme Court stating that casual photography is covered by the First Amendment; the case law is mixed.
-Under the law, PATH employees may not force a casual photographer to destroy or surrender their film or images, but confiscations and arrests have occurred.
+Under the law, PATH employees may not force a casual photographer to destroy or surrender their film or images, but confiscations and arrests have occurred as well as forced deletion.
 Litigation following such confiscations or arrests have generally, but not always, resulted in charges being dropped and/or damages awarded.

 Tunnel decoration

 On trains bound for Newark or Hoboken from World Trade Center, a short, zoetrope-like advertisement was formerly visible in the tunnel before entering Exchange Place.
 There was another similar advertisement, visible from 33rd Street-bound trains between 14th and 23rd Streets near the abandoned 19th Street station.

 Every year, around Thanksgiving, PATH employees light a decorated Christmas tree at the switching station adjacent to the tunnel used by trains entering the Pavonia/Newport station.
 This tradition started in the 1950s when a signal operator hung a string of Christmas lights in the tunnel.
 While PATH officials were initially concerned about putting up decorations in the tunnel, they later acquiesced and the tradition continued.
 After the September 11 attacks, a backlit U.S. flag was put up beside the tree as a tribute to the victims.